nfroidure/bufferstreams/README.md

 * there is no library dealing with streams for your needs
 * you filled an issue to the wrapped library to support streams

+BufferStreams can also be used to control the whole stream content in a single point of a streaming pipeline for testing purposes.

 ## Usage
 Install the [npm module](https://npmjs.org/package/bufferstreams):
 ```sh